User37som/libbitcoin/bx stealth encode.md

 -h [--help]          Get a description and instructions for this command.
 -p [--prefix]        The Base2 stealth prefix that will be used to locate
                      payments.
--s [--signatures]    Specify the number of signatures required to spend a
+-s [--signatures]    The number of signatures required to spend a payment
-                     payment to the stealth address.
-Defaults to the
+                     to the stealth address.
+Defaults to the number of
-                     number of SPEND_PUBKEYs.
+                     SPEND_PUBKEYs.

 Arguments (positional):